-Using scanning electron and dissecting microscopes, I enlarge specimens.
+Using scanning electron and stereo microscopes, I enlarge specimens.
 Digitally enhancing these intricate structures with vibrant hues reveals a world of fascinating form.
 My photography merges actuality and abstraction, allowing unique anatomical attributes to surface.
 Scale and color are no longer the intrinsic property of the natural world but a reflection of artistic subjectivity.

 By blending science and art, I wish to share the alluring structures of natural form.
 My artwork expresses a mutualism between science and art and displays the inherent beauty of nature in a new way.